loiclabache/SENSAAS_brainAtlas/readme.md

     *Network* corresponded to which of the 3 networks a region belongs.
     Finaly, the MNI coordinate (columns *Xmm*, *Ymm*, *Zmm*) of each regions centroid is provided.

+-   `template_ANTs_80tvs_on_MNI.nii.gz`: brain template used to align the atlas on, provided in MNI stereotaxic space (MNI ICBM 152, Template sampling size of 2x2x2 mm3 voxels; bounding box, x = -90 to 90 mm, y = -126 to 91 mm, z = -72 to 109 mm)

 The 3 networks are briefly described below.
 For researchers interested in language, they should focus on the 18 brain regions belonging to the